emberian/cargo-lite/README.rst

 we get a proper package manager.
 It depends on plumbum, docopt, and toml.
 This isn't intended to grow into a production-quality package manager.

+What does it do?
+It fetches dependencies and builds them.
+Eventually it will be able to update deps by fetching from hg/git, and also when rustc version changes.
+That's it.
+That's all it does.
+No configurable package script, no fancy only-rebuild-what-is-necessary, no handling of cyclic dependencies, etc.

 example
 =======